USL League Two: 2020s

+The 2020s saw an explosion of popularity of USL League Two clubs, with some clubs (Vermont Green FC pictured) averaging four digit attendance figures.

 The league was forced to cancel the 2020 season due to the COVID-19 pandemic.
 The league returned for the 2021 season, although the Southwest division elected not to play due to concerns over COVID-19.
 The 2022 season saw the Southwest division return and thus was the first full season for the league since 2019.
 There were two new divisions added for the 2023 season, the Nor Cal and South Florida divisions, which were formed with expansions and former clubs from the Southwest and Southeast divisions respectively.

-The Northwest Division underwent a major expansion for the 2024 season by adding three new teams from the state of Washington.
+The Northwest Division underwent a major expansion for the 2024 season by adding three new teams from the state of Washington (West Seattle Junction FC, Tacoma Stars, Midlakes United).

+Many clubs (One Knoxville SC pictured) used their success as amateur clubs in the USL League Two to springboard into professional status in USL League One.

 Following the 2025 season Lane United FC announced they were disbanding after twelve seasons to make way for a newly established professional side, Sporting Cascades FC, who will join USL League One for the 2026 season.

 The 2026 season will see four other of the league's clubs (Fort Wayne, Corpus Christi, Fort Lauderdale, and Sarasota) establish professional teams in USL League One.
 Corpus Christi and Fort Lauderdale will continue to run their League Two teams in the 2026 season in addition to their professional sides.
 In October 2025, Texoma FC announced that they will be self-relegating from USL League One for the 2026 season, with their ownership intending to bring back a League One team to North Texas in the future.